passiv/snaptrade-sdks/sdks/csharp/docs/AccountInformationApi.md

-Get a list of all Account objects for the authenticated SnapTrade user.
+Returns all brokerage accounts known to SnapTrade for the authenticated user.
+The data returned here is always cached and refreshed once a day. **If you need real-time data, please use the [manual refresh](/reference/Connections/Connections_refreshBrokerageAuthorization) endpoint**.

 ### Example
 ```csharp